Updated June 2, 2026

 The Structure of a Strong Forbes Article

-The best Forbes pieces are written in first-person voice with specific experience as the authority source: "When we implemented this with clients across 40 technology companies" outperforms "experts suggest that" or "research indicates."
+The best Forbes pieces are written in first-person voice with specific experience as the authority source: a concrete line like "when we implemented this across dozens of technology companies" outperforms "experts suggest that" or "research indicates."
 Forbes readers trust practitioner credibility over sourced generalizations.
-The Edelman-LinkedIn 2025 study found that 91% of decision-makers say thought leadership uncovers needs they hadn't previously recognized — the mechanism is specificity, not abstraction.
+The 2025 Edelman-LinkedIn study found that 91% of hidden decision-makers say thought leadership helps them uncover needs they hadn't previously recognized — the mechanism is specificity, not abstraction.

 What Forbes Editors Actually Reject

 Understanding rejection patterns accelerates acceptance.
 Forbes editors reject pieces that promote the contributor's company or product in the body text (byline context and bio are acceptable, body text is not); that make claims without specificity ("many companies struggle with this" rather than "according to CMI's 2025 B2B report, 87% of marketers..."); that are structured as listicles without analytical connective tissue; that duplicate arguments already published extensively elsewhere; and that are written in corporate passive voice without a clear executive perspective.
-The most common rejection reason for first-time contributors is a pitch or draft that could have been written by anyone — the antidote is proprietary data, named client patterns, contrarian takes grounded in operational experience, or direct challenge to a widely-held industry assumption backed by evidence.
+The most common rejection reason for first-time contributors is a pitch or draft that could have been written by anyone — the antidote is original data, observed patterns from real work, contrarian takes grounded in operational experience, or a direct challenge to a widely-held industry assumption backed by evidence.

 The Long-Term Forbes Relationship

 A single Forbes article has tangible value — it builds AI citation credibility, it provides a social proof asset for sales conversations, and it reaches a large B2B audience.
-But the compounding value comes from an ongoing contributor relationship: consistent publishing in Forbes creates a body of indexed, citeable work that AI answer engines draw from, and it builds the credibility signal that the Edelman-LinkedIn 2025 research found triggers 54% of decision-makers to research new vendors and drives 86% to include TL-producing vendors in RFP consideration.
-Executives who publish in Forbes monthly over a 12-month period build a fundamentally different market position than those who publish once and stop.
-Phantom IQ's placement infrastructure supports this ongoing relationship model: from first placement within 60 to 90 days to a sustained monthly cadence, with editorial development ensuring each piece meets Forbes' standards without requiring the executive to write from scratch each time.
+But the compounding value comes from an ongoing contributor relationship: consistent publishing in Forbes creates a body of indexed, citeable work that AI answer engines can draw from, and it builds a credibility signal that supports vendor consideration.
+The 2025 Edelman-LinkedIn research found that 54% of decision-makers say thought leadership prompted them to research products or services they weren't previously considering, and that buyers are far more likely to invite organizations producing consistent, high-quality thought leadership into an RFP process.
+Executives who publish in Forbes regularly over a 12-month period can build a fundamentally different market position than those who publish once and stop.
+A sustained approach pairs a consistent publishing cadence with editorial development, so each piece can meet Forbes' standards without the executive having to write every draft from scratch.